upbound/docs/content/users/teams.md

 ## Manage Teams

 Only organization admins can create teams, assign teams permissions, or view the full list of teams.
-Other users can view any teams marked as visible within the organization, plus any secret teams they are members of.
+Other users can view any teams marked as visible within the organization, plus any secret teams they're members of.

 To manage teams: